IDIL: Training through and for research

 A.F-C: Schedules can be really puzzling.
 It is not about disturbing the existing, but about sharing it with IDIL students.
 If the professor in charge do not want or cannot assure the conversion of his course in English, he will be accompanied in the translation, funding has been planned to this purpose.

-In which disciplines are these master’s tracks offered?
+In which disciplines are these master’s programs offered?

 A.F-C: It is worth mentioning that IDIL programs gathers pre-existing master tracks from different departments of the university of Montpellier.
 IDIL project will also stimulate exchanges between those departments.

-You mention“introductorycourses” in interdisciplinary studies—in what way are these programs interdisciplinary?
+You mention an “introduction to interdisciplinarity”—in what way are these programs interdisciplinary?

-These are not interdisciplinary master’s programs; students graduate with a degree in their specific field of study.
-However, in addition to their“core courses,” they can choose“introductorycourses” that offer an introduction to disciplines from other programs.
-A student in hydrology and geology could, for example, take an introductory course in political science or management.
+M.S: These are not interdisciplinary master’s programs; students graduate with a degree in their specific field of study.
+However, in addition to their“core courses,” they will be able to choose“introductorycourses” that offer an introduction to disciplines from other programs.
+A student in hydrology and geology could, for example, take an “introductory” course in political science or management.

-M.S: It’s not necessarily the top academic performer, if that’s what you’re asking.
+M.S: It’s not necessarily the top student academically, if that’s what you’re asking.
 We don’t want to make this an elitist program.
-The ideal student is independent, mature, has a genuine interest in research and interdisciplinarity, and wants to experiment with new teaching methods.
-They speak English, but I’ll say it again: this program is open to both French and international students.
+The ideal student is independent, mature, has a genuine interest in research and interdisciplinarity, and is eager to experiment with new teaching methods.
+They speak English, but I’ll reiterate that this program is open to both French and international students.

 A.F-C: IDIL’s students must also appreciate teamwork.
 They do have, even if accompanied, to be real actors of their training.